AusClimateService/qq-workflows/cih/README.md

 but instead the 9am and 3pm values.

-In terms of approaches to combining the 9am and 3pm vapour pressure values to get an estimate of the daily mean, the AWRA modelling group use a weighted average as the input to their model to reflect the average daily value [Frost & Shokri, 2021](https://awo.bom.gov.au/assets/notes/publications/AWRA-Lv7_Model_Description_Report.pdf)).
+In terms of approaches to combining the 9am and 3pm vapour pressure values to get an estimate of the daily mean, the AWRA modelling group use a weighted average as the input to their model to reflect the average daily value;
+[Frost & Shokri, 2021](https://awo.bom.gov.au/assets/notes/publications/AWRA-Lv7_Model_Description_Report.pdf)).
 The weight is a new parameter for AWRA v7 with an optimum value found to be 0.2 for the 9:00 am and 0.8 for the 3:00 pm values.
 In order to estimate the daily average temperature